Victoria Montou: Post-Revolution

 In 1804 Dessalines became Emperor of Haiti, and he gave Toya the title of Duchess.

 When Toya was dying, the emperor urged his doctor to save her life, stating that she was his aunt who had shared his sufferings and emotions since before the revolution.
 She was given a state funeral with a procession of eight sergeants and Empress Marie-Claire Heureuse Felicite dressed in black between two non-commissioned officers led the convoy.

 Legacy

 The names of few women soldiers who served in the Haitian army during the revolution have been remembered.
-Toya is amongst the very few exceptions, alongside Marie-Jeanne Lamartiniére and Sanité Belair.
+Toya is amongst the very few exceptions, alongside Marie-Jeanne Lamartinière and Sanité Belair.

 Toya is also remembered for her role in raising and teaching Dessalines.
 Kersuze Simeon-Jones writes that "For her lasting influence on Dessalines, Abdaraya Toya shall be remembered as the grandmother, mother, and aunt-figure who helped prepare the Liberator of African descendants enslaved throughout the Americas".

+In 2023, she was one of the figures featured at the Panthéon, in Paris, in a double art and history exhibition highlighting little-known personalities who contributed to the abolition of the slave system.